Starkku/cncnet-client-mod-base/Documentation/Updater.md

 -------

 ### Version File Writer
+Version file writer is a program that writes the `version` file used by the client and its updater.
+It reads a file called `VersionConfig.ini` from its working directory for settings and list of files to include.

-The example `VersionConfig.ini` included with the version writer contains comments explaining most of the functionality and features.
+The example `VersionConfig.ini` included with the version file writer in client repository contains comments explaining most of the functionality and features.

+`VersionWriter.exe` accepts command-line arguments that start with `/` or `-` as switches.
+Following switches are accepted:
+- `-LOG`: Generates log file in the program directory.
+- `-QUIET`: Does not generate console output.
+- `-SUPRESSINPUTS`: Does not ask for user input to confirm actions.

-`VersionWriter.exe` accepts a single command-line argument that can be used to set its working directory - this allows running VersionWriter from outside the mod directory itself.
+ Additionally a single non-switch argument can be provided that can be used to set the program's working directory - this allows running VersionWriter from outside the mod directory itself.

 #### Options
 These are set under `[Options]` in `VersionConfig.ini`.
-- `EnableExtendedUpdaterFeatures`: If set, enables the extended updater features such as compressed archives, updater version and manual download URL.
+- `EnableExtendedUpdaterFeatures`: If set, enables additional updater features such as compressed archives, updater version and manual download URL.
 - `RecursiveDirectorySearch`: If set, will go through every subdirectory recursively for directories given in `[Include]`.
-; If set, will always create two version files - one with everything included (version_base) and the proper, actual version file with only changed files (version).
-; version_base should be kept around as it is used to compare which files have been changed next time VersionWriter is ran.
 - `IncludeOnlyChangedFiles`: If set, version file writer will always create two version files - one with everything included (`version_base`) and the proper, actual version file with only changed files (`version`).
 Note that `version_base` should be kept around as it is used to compare which files have been changed next time version file writer is ran.
 - `CopyArchivedOriginalFiles`: If set, original versions of archived files will also be copied to copied files directory.